JorjaFox/website/_posts-old-blog/2013-09-25-the-devil-and-db-russell.md

     - tv
 ---

 It's time for Season fourteen to hit the air!
-Screencaps and a recap will probably be up Saturday unless someone else fills in for me (of <em>course</em> I won't be home till then!).
+Screencaps and a recap will probably be up Saturday unless someone else fills in for me (of _course_ I won't be home till then!).
 Actually I'm not home now...
 I love being able to schedule things.

 Oh right!
 There's a new episode in a couple hours!
 <blockquote><img class="alignright size-medium wp-image-8477" alt="The Devil and D.B.
 Russell" src="//static.jorjafox.net/wordpress/2013/09/Morgan.jpeg" width="300" height="199" /> THE CSI TEAM RACES TO FIND MORGAN AND ELLIE BRASS FOLLOWING THEIR KIDNAPPING, ON THE 14th SEASON PREMIERE OF “CSI: CRIME SCENE INVESTIGATION,” WEDNESDAY, SEPT.
 25